kigster/turnstile-rb/README.md

 ## Installation

-Add this line to your application's Gemfile (Note that another gem with a competing name is on RubyGems, so you **must** specify the path below):
+Add this line to your application's Gemfile:

-    gem 'turnstile-rb'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install turnstile
+    $ gem install turnstile-rb

 ## Usage